Clastify logo

 Self-Reporting Allowed

-The University of California, Berkeley has a 100% rate of students submitting SAT scores.
-The institution is test-optional, allowing applicants the choice to submit standardized test scores.
-Additionally, self-reporting of test scores is permitted, but superscoring is not allowed for undergraduate admissions.
+University of California, Berkeley has an 82% rate of students submitting SAT scores.
+The admissions process is test-optional, allowing applicants the choice to submit standardized test scores.
+Self-reporting of scores is permitted, but superscoring is not allowed for undergraduate admissions.